Pros and Cons of Living in Malaysia

 What do expats in Malaysia appreciate most about the local culture?

 "Finger on the pulse with the latest happenings.
-Potential to go overseas easier (although we found not so much driving domestically like we had thought)," said one person in Kuala Lumpur.
+Potential to go overseas easier (although we found not so much driving domestically like we had thought)," explained one expat living in Kuala Lumpur.

 What do expats find most challenging?

 "Well, I only speak English.
 Fortunately, my wife speaks Tamil, Malay, English, and a few other languages.
-So she is tremendously helpful in every way," said one expat in Seremban 2.
+So she is tremendously helpful in every way," said a person living in Seremban 2.

 About the Author